 Two programs funded by the U.S. Department of Education dedicated to increasing the retention and graduation rates for low income, first-gen, and/or students with disabilities.

-Are you a first-time-in-college student who has signed the Dallas County Promise?
+Are you a first-time-in-college student who has signed the Promise Pledge?
 TWU offers a great summer bridge program just for you!
-During this 5-week program, you'll participate in in-person and virtual activities and workshops that will help you prepare for the fall semester.
+During this program, you’ll participate in in-person and virtual activities that will help you prepare for the fall semester.